On the Boucksom-Zariski decomposition for irreducible symplectic varieties and bounded negativity: Preliminaries.

 We now recall the work of Namikawa, Kirchner, Schwald and Bakker-Lehn on the Beauville-Bogomolov-Fujiki form in the singular setting.
 We start by recalling the following definition which make sense in general, but will be mainly relevant for symplectic varieties.
-We will only use it once outside this framework, in the proof of Theorem \ref{thm:gen}, where we will consider it on a resolution of a variety with symplectic singularities.
+We will only use it once outside this framework, in the proofs of Proposition \ref{prop:ind} and Theorem \ref{thm:gen}, where we will consider it on resolutions of varieties with symplectic singularities.